dzhub2/datascience_portfolio/README.md

 <ins>Methods:</ins> Plotly Express, Dash, Pandas

-## Classification - Titanic Kaggle Competetion
+## Classification - Titanic Kaggle Competition

 [Here](https://github.com/dzhub2/datascience_portfolio/blob/master/kaggle_titanic/titanic_submission.ipynb), I built a Machine Learning classification model to predict the survival of passengers on the Titanic.
 This project is part of a [Kaggle competition](https://www.kaggle.com/competitions/titanic/overview/description) and received a score of 0.78.

 <ins>Methods:</ins> Feature Engineering, XGBoost

-## Regression - Bike Sharing Kaggle Competetion
+## Regression - Bike Sharing Kaggle Competition

 [Here](https://github.com/dzhub2/datascience_portfolio/blob/master/kaggle_bike_rental/bike_project.ipynb), I built several Machine Learning regression models to forecast the use of a city bikeshare system.
 This project is part of a [Kaggle competition](https://www.kaggle.com/competitions/bike-sharing-demand/overview) and received a score of 0.40 (Top 7%).